-- Fields with more than 20% of field covered in standing straw or vegetation greater than 4 inches tall
+- Those with more than 20% cover of standing stubble or other vegetation that is greater than 4 inches tall

 - Most field crops are suitable, including but not limited to wheat and other cereal grains, garbanzo beans, tomatoes, potatoes, sunflower, safflower, corn, rice, or fallow fields

 - If multiple fields (in close proximity) are available for flooding, it is beneficial to stagger the flood-up by 1-2 weeks; if only one field is available, consider splitting it into two or more sections with cross-field berms and flooding each section 1-2 weeks apart

 The Delta Farmlands Program, which for the first time brings BirdReturns to California’s Sacramento-San Joaquin River Delta, is managed by the Migratory Bird Conservation Partnership (The Nature Conservancy, Audubon California, and Point Blue Conservation Science), in partnership with the Delta Conservancy.

 Millions of ducks, geese, swans, cranes, and shorebirds depend on wetland habitat in the Central Valley, and they are critical to its ecosystem.
 The Sacramento-San Joaquin River Delta is an especially important place for wetland-dependent birds, particularly during drought.

 Shorebirds are in steep decline, and if they don’t have a place to stop and rest during migration this year, population levels may drop even further.
 Other waterbirds that overwinter in the Delta are also likely to suffer, including the iconic sandhill crane.